istio/old_mixer_repo/doc/dev/adapters.md

 The roles of the *template* author, adapter author, and the operator can be summarized as:

-* The *template* author defines a *template*.
-A *template* describes the data Mixer dispatches to adapters, and the interface that the adapter must implement to process that data..
-The supported set of *templates* within Mixer determine the various types of data an operator can configure Mixer to create and dispatch to the adapters.
+* The *template* author defines a *template*, which describes the data Mixer dispatches to adapters, and the interface that the adapter must implement to process that data.
+The supported set of templates within Mixer determine the various types of data an operator can configure Mixer to create and dispatch to the adapters.

-* The adapter author selects the *templates* they want to support based on the functionality the adapter must provide.
+* The adapter author selects the templates they want to support based on the functionality the adapter must provide.
   The adapter author's role is to implement the required set of template-specific interfaces to process the data dispatched by Mixer at runtime.

-* The operator defines instances, handlers, and actions.
-The operator decides what data should be collected ([instances](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#instances)), where it can be sent ([handlers](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#handlers)), and when to send it ([rules](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#rules)).
+* The operator defines what data should be collected ([instances](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#instances)), where it can be sent ([handlers](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#handlers)), and when to send it ([rules](https://istio.io/docs/concepts/policy-and-control/mixer-config.html#rules)).

 ![operator, adapter and template devs](./img/operator%20template%20adapter%20dev.svg)

-Now let's look more closely at how adapters work.

 # Template overview

-To understand how an adapter instance receives and processes a *template's* specific instances, this section first provides details about various artifacts of a *template* that are relevant for adapter development.
+To understand how an adapter receives and processes a *template's* specific instances, this section first provides details about various artifacts of a *template* that are relevant for adapter development.

-As we saw in the previous section, a build of Mixer supports a set of *templates*, and every *template* defines a kind of data Mixer dispatches to adapters when processing a request, and also defines the interface for adapters to consume that data.
+As we saw in the previous section, a build of Mixer supports a set of templates, and every *template* defines a kind of data Mixer dispatches to adapters when processing a request, and also defines the interface for adapters to consume that data.
 The kind of data is expressed as a Go struct and the interface adapters implement is expressed as a Go interface.